student-repos/spa-project/README.md

 ##### Goal

-The goal is to create an astrology website where the user can have a look at their natal chart and gain deeper understanding of it.
+The goal is to create an astrology website where the user can have a look at their natal chart and gain deeper understanding of it... but mostly to practice coding!

 ##### To do